 These justices knew little about antitrust, did not hold strong views on it nor had a strong mandate to weaken enforcement.
 Yet, they were disproportionately exposed to a set of ideas developed by independent scholars, but that businesses helped promote.
 In doing so, businesses gave these ideas a sheen of legitimacy that went beyond their actual prevalence on the academic community (in particular after the 1980s).
 A kind of intellectual-legal culture arose that influenced judges while critics were unable to make headway, in part because they were fighting these powerful and now well-organized business interests.

 There remains a final question, which is why the anti-monopoly sentiment dissipated in the 1970s in both political parties and in the public at large.
 There are two (non-mutually exclusive) explanations.
 The first is that antitrust had been a victim of its own success: thanks to antitrust enforcement, business was significantly less concentrated in the 1960s.
 Large companies were also subject to regulation.
-So people may have lost their fear of concentrated economic power, because concentrated economic power was indeed less of an issue.
-Second, following the decline in economic growth experienced during the 1970s, the public support for pro-growth policies increased.
-In this context, business interests were able (rightly or wrongly) to convince the public that a lax antitrust enforcement would be pro-growth.
+So people may have lost their fear of concentrated economic power because concentrated economic power was indeed less of an issue.
+Second, following the decline in economic growth experienced during the 1970s, the public’s support for pro-growth policies increased.
+In this context, business interests were able (rightly or wrongly) to convince the public that lax antitrust enforcement would be pro-growth.

 Regardless of the cause, the dissipation of public support for antitrust led to a kind of regulatory entropy: without continuing public pressure, regulators became cautious and increasingly susceptible to the blandishments of business.
 There is a significant difference, however, between the first and the second view.
 According to the first, the decline of antitrust enforcement is not entirely an interest-group story.
 It reflects popular opinion as well even if Congress did not weaken antitrust statutes (though it did reduce enforcement budgets for the FTC and the Department of Justice).
 Indeed, one might argue that regulators and judges were themselves being responsive to public opinion.
 According to the second, however, the story is one of a diffuse and unorganized public unable to defend its interests from powerful interest groups.